iBowie/BowieD.Unturned.AssetEditor.Localization/README.md

 After you finished working on your localization you then need to make a pull request, stating changes you made.
 I will then make a decision to approve, decline or edit before merging.

 Thanks in advance for contributing!

+# Utilites

+## SyncLoc

+You can use this app to update localization, adding missing keys from the target one.

+How to use:
+1. Start the app
+2. Select base localization (i.e. English)
+3. Select target localization that you want to update (i.e. Russian)
+4. Done, target localization must be up-to-date with the base one.